tensorlakeai/indexify/README.md

 # Indexify

-Indexify provides APIs to generate embeddings from SOTA models and manage and query indexes on vector databases.
+Indexify is a knowledge/context retreival service, and provides APIs to generate embeddings from SOTA models and manage and query indexes on vector databases, implement various SOTA retrieval algorithms.

+Currently for production use-case, the embedding generation APIs are stable, while the other features are coming along.

 ## Why Use Indexify
 1. Efficient execution of embedding models outside of applications in a standalone service.